acend/helm-basics-training/content/en/docs/03.0/_index.md

 ```
 {{< /onlyWhen >}}

-The `requirements.yaml` file allows us to define dependencies on other Charts.
-In our Wordpress Chart we use the `requirements.yaml` to add a `mariadb` to store the Wordpress data in.
+The `requirements.yaml` file allows us to define dependencies on other charts.
+In our Wordpress chart we use the `requirements.yaml` to add a `mariadb` to store the WordPress data in.
 ```yaml
 dependencies:
   - name: mariadb